 Our solution is a perfect fit with Google Consent Mode, and helps your website find a balance between data privacy compliance and website optimization/conversion measurements.

 Our CMP collects user consents for processing personal data, and Google Consent Mode uses these consents to run all your website’s preferred Google-services in a simple, streamlined way.

 But the cookie scanner technology is about more than just data law compliance.

 In the recent years, the cookie scanner technology has shown itself to be an important explorative tool in investigative journalism – as a revealer of the hidden things of the Internet that invade our private lives and democratic institutions.

-Earlier in 2019, we at Cookiebot released a report on the ad tech surveillance of public sector websites in major EU nation states, in which we used our cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.
+In 2019, a special Cookiebot CMP report on the ad tech surveillance of public sector websites in major EU nation states was released in which the Cookiebot CMP cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.